-- Bring a bottle of water with you when you leave: Get in the habit of taking a bottle of water from home when you leave so you’ll always have at least one which isn’t frozen.
+- Bring a bottle of water with you when you leave: Get in the habit of taking a bottle of water from home so you’ll always have at least one that isn’t frozen.

 - Keep water inside the car: Water left inside the car cabin (as opposed to the trunk) generally won’t freeze as quickly because your car periodically is warmed up.

 - Insulate containers: I keep vacuum-insulated stainless steel bottles of water inside the car and have never had them freeze completely.
 The water in the trunk goes in a cheap cooler.

 - Choose larger canisters: Large canisters of water take longer to freeze than small bottles.
 However, the tradeoff is that the large canisters are harder to defrost.

 - Stockpile electrolytes or sugar drinks instead: Electrolytes (like in Pedialyte) and sugar will reduce water’s freezing temperature.
 For example, Gatorade freezes at approximately 18F.